 Given our stage of development, we have not yet established a commercial organization or distribution capabilities.
-If etripamil receives marketing approval, we plan to commercialize it in the United States with a focused, specialty sales force that could consist of our own employees, outsourced sales professionals, or a hybrid model using both internal and external resources.
-We believe that this commercial organization at the launch of etripamil will consist of approximately 150 to 200 field sales representatives that will call on top-prescribing clinical cardiologists, interventional cardiologists, electrophysiologists, and high-volume primary care physicians who have a history of prescribing anti-arrhythmic therapies.
+If etripamil receives marketing approval, we plan to commercialize it in the United States leveraging industry trends regarding staged deployment of resources, digital/omnichannel investments, and a focused, specialty sales force that could consist of our own employees, outsourced sales professionals, or a hybrid model using both internal and external resources.
+We believe that this commercial organization at the launch of etripamil will consist of a field force of <100 individuals calling on primarily clinical cardiologists who treat large populations of patients with PSVT, supported by strategic investments in digital and targeted non-personal promotion.
+As we establish reimbursement for etripamil with commercial and Medicare payers, we anticipate that this investment in omnichannel promotion will grow, targeting both prescribers and patients.
+Aligned to this expansion, our field force could grow to 150 to 200 field sales representatives calling on top-prescribing clinical cardiologists, interventional cardiologists, electrophysiologists, and high-volume primary care physicians who have a history of prescribing cardiovascular therapies.
 We believe an organization of this size would allow us to reach prescribers that collectively care for a substantial portion of patients diagnosed with PSVT in the United States.
 Given the importance of increasing awareness and educating patients with PSVT, we also anticipate deploying focused direct-to-patient marketing campaigns for etripamil.
 We anticipate that our sales force could also support the commercialization of additional product candidates treating cardiovascular diseases.
-We would expect to conduct most of the buildout of our commercial organization following NDA submission for etripamil.
+We would expect to conduct the initial buildout of our commercial organization following NDA submission for etripamil.
 At this time, we may pursue and believe that we can maximize the value of etripamil by retaining commercialization rights in the United States and entering into collaboration agreements for certain territories outside the United States, including the European Union.